 And of course, organic.
 I always recommend organic – this means plants have been grown without pesticides, and in any kind of concentrate (such as oil), I think it’s worth going for organic over the alternative.
 This promotes a more sustainable form of farming, as well as a cleaner product.

+Full-spectrum CBD includes the entire range of cannabinoids, which supposedly provides a greater effect than those which don’t contain full-spectrum.
 In terms of the full-spectrum element, this is something unique to CBD.
-Full-spectrum CBD includes the entire range of cannabinoids, which supposedly provides a greater effect than those which don’t contain full-spectrum.
+Here’s a few other terms explained:

 Full-spectrum CBD: Contains the full range of cannabinoids from the plant – CBD, CBN, CBL, and CBCVA – as well as terpenes, flavonoids, and fatty acids found in hemp.